 The relationships between the potential predictors and the site-scale prevalence (transect-level prevalence) were assessed with generalized additive mixed effects models.

 The partial effects of environmental variables on prevalence are shown for all significant models in figure 5.
 The turbidity model has the best fit (D2 = 88,71%) (see Table S17) and is mostly non-linear. .
 The relation evidence a plateau for high-prevalence values, indicating that a prevalence saturation is reached for turbidity values above 2 NTU.
 That said, this model must be carefully interpreted as we sampled only a few high-turbidity sites.
 The relationship between TN:TP ratio and prevalence is unimodal but highly non-linear.
 For the macrophyte coverage, we found a decreasing relationship between the amount of macrophyte cover and the prevalence of infection, meaning that low macrophyte cover correlates with high prevalence of site-scale communities.
 Water temperature has an increasingly proportional relationship with infection prevalence.
 The prevalence estimate increased proportionally with pH, so that prevalence increases in more alkaline lakes.
 The same pattern is observed for the dissolved oxygen.
 However, we must take into consideration that the variation interval is very large for low-concentration oxygen values because of only three values below 7 mg/L were recorded.
 The conductivity and prevalence have a non-linear, unimodal relationship peaking around 80 (S/cm).
 The relationship must also be carefully interpreted because of some gaps in the conductivity values (between 61.3 and 129.2 S/cm).
 A parabolic curve is also observed in the Area:Perimeter model although, high ratio values are more uncommon increasing the variation interval.
 The relationship between the prevalence and the species diversity index is the only significant model related to the fish community structure per se and shows a decreasing trend.
-At the ite-scale, fish communities are slightly to moderately diverse (Simpson’s diversity index between 0 and 0.64) indicating the dominance of some species.
+At the site-scale, fish communities are slightly to moderately diverse (Simpson’s diversity index between 0 and 0.64) indicating the dominance of some species.
 The models for TN, TP, TOC, lake area, maximum depth, mean depth, water residence time, drainage area, elevation, distance to the nearest lake, centrarchid abundance and species richness were not significant (see Table S17 for models’ summary values.